Iterative Translation Refinement with Large Language Models: Related Work

-With advanced language modelling and instruction following capabilities, LLMs have recently become highly effective tools for various NLP tasks \cite{Radford2019Language,brown2020language,Chowdhery2022PaLM,ouyang2022training}.
-Nowadays, it becomes infeasible yet unnecessary to optimize LLMs directly for specific tasks since they generalize to downstream tasks without explicit supervision.
+Large language models have recently become highly effective tools for various NLP tasks \cite{Radford2019Language,brown2020language,Chowdhery2022PaLM,ouyang2022training}.
+Nowadays, optimising LLMs directly for specific tasks becomes less important since they generalize to downstream tasks even without explicit supervision.
 With more parameters and training data, LLMs may offer stronger performance than dedicated translation or post-editing models.
-The method we use to elicit a response from GPT is zero-shot hard prompting \citep{brown2020language}, which means affixing a description to the original task input to form a query to the model.
-Researchers have benchmarked LLMs' capability to translate \citep[][]{vilar2022prompting,zhang2023prompting,jiao2023chatgpt,hendy2023good}, and to evaluate translations \citep{kocmi2023large,lu2023error,xu2023instructscore}.
+The method we use to elicit a response from GPT is zero-shot prompting \cite{brown2020language}, which means affixing a description to the original task input to form a query to the model.
+Researchers have benchmarked LLMs' capability to translate \cite{vilar-etal-2023-prompting,zhang2023prompting,jiao2023chatgpt,hendy2023good}, and to interpret translation quality \cite{kocmi2023large,lu2023error,xu2023instructscore}.

-Recent findings show that GPT produces less literal translations, especially for out-of-English translations \citep{raunak2023gpts}, which to some extent stands in contrast with our evaluation outcome.
-Concurrent with our study, \citet{raunak2023leveraging} formalized post-editing as a chain-of-thought process \citep{CoT} with GPT-4 and exhibited promising results.
-Different from their focus, our work features the iterative refinement process as a means to mitigate translationese.
-The improvement, especially for into-English, may be attributed to the abundant English pre-training data available for LLMs.
-To the best of our knowledge, although the concept of iterative refinement is not new, our study is the pioneering work in applying such strategies to LLMs for translation.
+Among the recent papers on LLM translation prompting, we identify the following to be most relevant to us.
+Previous findings show that GPT produces less literal translations, especially for out-of-English translations \cite{raunak-etal-2023-gpts}, which to some extent stands in contrast with our later human evaluation results on naturalness and fluency.
+Raunak~et~al.~\shortcite{raunak2023leveraging} formalized post-editing as a chain-of-thought process \cite{wei2022chain} with GPT-4 and achieved promising results.
+Different from their focus, our work features the iterative refinement process as a means to enhance naturalness and fluency.
+Our work reveals that iterated refinement is better than one-off editing.
+The observed improvement, especially for into-English, may be attributed to the abundant English pre-training data available for LLMs.
+To the best of our knowledge, although the concept of iterative refinement is not new, ours is the pioneering paper in applying such strategies to LLMs for translation.